TimothyBlom/Assignment7/README.md

 # Assignment explained
 For this assignment, as we understand it, we need to make a app where the user can log in, add pokémon to their collection and view their collection.
+We chose to only display 20 pokémon, for simplicity and performence.

 # How to use
 - You start in the login page, you have no access to the other pages without logging in.
 Type in your name and press the go button.